markcocker/influxdb-query-to-entity/README.md

     pyscript: !include pyscript.yaml
     ```

-    And in `/config/pyscript.yaml` configure your InfluxDB endpoint host, port, username and password:
+    And in `/config/pyscript.yaml` configure your InfluxDB endpoint host, port, username and password.
+Not shown here, but it is best practice to store usernames and passwords in a separate secrets.yaml file.

     ```yaml
     allow_all_imports: true